Great Lakes Aquatic Invasive Species Landing Blitz

 In Michigan, local volunteers deliver consistent messaging (“Clean, Drain, Dry”) and educate boaters on the importance of preventing the introduction and spread of aquatic invasive species at public and private boating access sites.
 Media (press releases, local news stories, social media, etc.) is also used to raise awareness of the event.

-To participate you must register your local Landing Blitz event with Kevin Walters (firstname.lastname@example.org).
-Including the following information and register by May 31, 2021:
+To participate you must register your local Landing Blitz event with Kevin Walters at the Michigan Department of Environment, Great Lakes, and Energy (firstname.lastname@example.org) by May 31, 2023.
+Include the following information:

 - Host name and affiliation (both individual host name and lake association, CISMA, etc.)

 - Date/s & time for your local event/s